systek/lekegrind/README.md

 Showcase
 ========

-Test- and demonstration grounds for delving new technologies
+Test- and demonstration grounds for delving new technologies.

-test
+For more information, see each of the submodules.